Pranjul92/cybersecurity-portfolio/lab-02-detection-engineering/detection-02-encoded-powershell/README.md

 | search ScriptBlockText="*-enc*" OR ScriptBlockText="*-encodedcommand*"
 | table _time, User, ComputerName, ScriptBlockText

-**Why EventCode 4104?**
-Event ID 4104 captures PowerShell Script Block logging, which records the actual commands and scripts executed on the system.

-**Detection Pattern:**
-Searches for the presence of `-enc` or `-encodedcommand` parameters in the ScriptBlockText field, regardless of what command is encoded.

 ## Alert Configuration

 | **Schedule** : Every 5 minutes (`*/5 * * * *`)